THRIVE | FOUNDER

 An image of the dashboard from the THrive app showing income and projects.

-The discovery that all creatives have similar pain points.
+Discovering that all creatives have similar pain points.

+Market research uncovered issues that aligned with my initial expectations.
 Other creatives had the same issues.
 That was heartening.
 It gave me the drive to move forward.

 Market research revealed that creatives wanted a tool that felt like it was ‘for them.'
 All-in-one functionality and clean aesthetics were a top priority.
 They wanted a design that, despite its complexity, could simplify their tasks.
 This would let them focus on their true passion: creating.